sunSeekingGoth/MakeSenseWithObsidian/Tutorial/03_Plugins.md

 Slash commands has the same functionality as command palette above, but instead lets you do it inline by just writing a slash `/`.

-It's not enabled by default so search it up in the settings of core plugins and activate it.
+If it's not enabled by default so search it up in the settings of core plugins and activate it.

 ![[slash commands.png]]